chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 -----------------------------------------

 - Removed all code related to System.Web: HttpContext, TraceContext...
+  (Support MVP for ASP.Net is available in a separate package)
 - An API easier to follow (to me at least) by preferring object methods to static methods
 - No more constraints on the ViewModel; namely the class and new() constraints
 - Use ConcurrentDictionary instead of Dictionary for type caching